Rockgecko/winkleman/README.md

-# Winkelman: A home made claude chat app
+# Winkleman: A home made claude chat app

 A standalone chat app that uses Claude models via the Anthropic API.